kavyashreeS12/kavyashreeS12/README.md

 - 👋 Hi, I’m @kavyashreeS12
-- 👀 I’m interested in coding in python
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently studying engineering in information science
+- 🌱 I’m currently studying Information Science and Engineering in Don Bosco institute of technology
 - 📫 How to reach me Email: kavyashashikumar02@gmail.com

 <!---